jmanders85/higher-order-fun/outline.md

 Functional programming is built on the idea that functions in programming should behave like functions in mathematics. f(x) = x + 2 will always return 4 when provided the argument 2.
-That predictability is not to be underestimated!
+That predictability is not to be underestimated and is known as **Referential Transparency**!
+Probably guaranteed a job if you say that in an interview.

 ## Keep It Pure